We like to export the certificate in Exchange 2016 and import the certificate in the…

 In this article, you learned how to import certificate in Exchange 2016.
 Place the certificate in a shared folder before starting the import wizard in Exchange Admin Center.
 When the certificate is imported, you’re not done.
 That’s because the new certificate needs to be assigned to the Exchange services.
 After assigning the services, verify the certificate by browsing to the OWA URL in your favorite browser.

 Did you enjoy this article?
-If so, you may like the article Server Error in ‘/owa’ Application Exchange 2016.
+You may also like the article Server Error in ‘/owa’ Application Exchange 2016.
 Don’t forget to follow us and share this article.